VPNL/mrLanes/README.md

 mrQ: https://github.com/mezera/mrQ

-To install these packages, follow the individual intallation instruction.
+To install these packages, follow each package's intallation instruction.
 A few hours may be required to install all software.

-For each figure in the manuscript, the script called all_subplots_fig* reads in the data and then does all the require analyses and plotting.
+For each figure in the manuscript, the script called all_subplots_fig* reads in the data and then performs all the required analyses and plotting for Figure *.